ande980/config/README.md

 to interpret them with another library) then the flag library will stop processing and return an error.
 I'm assuming that if you have a configuration struct then all of the configuration is in it and you want this library to handle it.
-* This library panics if an error is encountered in its reflection based functions.
-This is just to maintain consistency with the reflect package.
-There are reasons this isn't optimal sometimes so I might change it.
+* This library does not panic in an of itself.
+However, although care has been taken not to cause a panic from the reflect library I can't guarantee I found them all.

 ## Usage
 Most common usage would simply be this: